 - 4.1.5. ☑ Residency (so long as residency requirement is not based on length of time in state): Children must be residents of California.
 They must also meet the citizenship and immigration status requirements applicable to Title XXI.
-Eligibles from confirmed pregnancy covered under the AIM Program must be residents of California.
 Eligibility for C-CHIP will require residency within the county that sponsors an expansion program and meet the citizenship and immigration status requirements applicable to Title XXI. - 4.1.6. □ Disability Status (so long as any standard relating to disability status does not restrict eligibility): - 4.1.7.